Welcome to the 2016-2017 Counselors' Corner!

 Remind Account for Seniors: SENIORS and SENIOR PARENTS, You are all encouraged to sign up for Remind 101.
 In case you are not sure what that is, it is a one-way text messaging app that will allow you to receive any text messages that are sent out regarding senior stuff (scholarships, deadlines, graduation, meetings, etc.) You will not be able to respond to the messages via text, but you are always welcome to email or call your counselor if you have any questions.
 If you would like to sign up for these reminders and notifications, please text @hondo17 to the short code 81010.

 The scholarships listed below are just a sample of scholarships available to students.
 Some are local, some are national, and some sites will take you a scholarship search webpage.
 It is very important to know that this is not all scholarships available to students!
 Many companies offer scholarships to their employees or employees' children, so ask your boss if they offer scholarships!
 Various organizations offer scholarships, so it is a good idea to ask any organizations with whom you are associated if they offer a scholarship!
-The most important place to apply for scholarships is the college or university you will be attending, and the deadline for that is usually December 1st!!!
+The most important place to apply for scholarships is the college or university you will be attending!

 RECENTLY ADDED SCHOLARSHIPS (Click on the name to apply)